 Start Earning Your JD Degree Online

-Concord Law School at Purdue University Global is a state-accredited, 100% online law school in California.
-Whether you live in or outside of California, we offer an online Juris Doctor (JD) degree program.
-Our JD program can help you become a lawyer and prepares you to sit for the California Bar Exam.* You will find a rigorous and convenient online law program that allows you to work if you need to and doesn’t require you to move closer to a traditional campus.
+Concord Law School at Purdue Global is a state-accredited, 100% online law school in California.
+Our online Juris Doctor (JD) program can help you become a lawyer and prepares you to sit for the California Bar Exam, regardless of your location.* You will find a rigorous and convenient online law program that allows you to work if you need to and doesn’t require you to move to be near a traditional campus.

 - Accredited by the Committee of Bar Examiners of the State Bar of California